Man in dark room playing video game on computer

 While video game developers can enter the industry by perfecting their programming and honing skills, candidates with a bachelor's degree in game development may have a competitive advantage.
 A bachelor's degree in game development provides advanced insight into the game development industry and the methodologies used to bring a game to life.

-A Step-by-Step Guide to Becoming a Video Game Developer
+A Step-by-Step Guide to Become a Game Developer

 If you are wondering how to become a game developer, you can follow this step-by-step guide: